almlab/info/README.md

 So if there's something you think would be useful to you or to others, feel free to include it!
 This includes, and is not limited to:
 - things you get asked about all the time and are tired of repeating
-- things you've figured out (sometimes the hard way) and want other people to have an easier time than you did
+- things you've figured out (sometimes the hard way) and want other people to have an easier time with than you did
   - installation instructions for a software that's missing a crucial dependency
   - how to download things from a database system that can be infuriating if you don't know where to look
 - information you always have to google or search through your email for, so that it's now in an easy